 Extension capacity is the number of extensions that can be connected to the control unit.
 In most cases, the number of physical jacks on the modules indicates capacity.
-Most modules have one or two power-failure transfer (PFT) jacks used to connect a single-line telephone in case of a power failure and not counted in system capacity.
+Most loop-start and ground-start modules have one or two power-failure transfer (PFT) jack used to connect a single-line telephone in case of a power failure and not counted in system capacity.
+Every four line jacks has one associated PFT jack.